AlGepe/OmniCalcs/menBMI/BMI_for_men.md

 ## How to modify BMI and keep a healthy body weight

-Now that you know what is your bmi, you might be wondering what can you do if it's not within the values of healthy bmi for men.
+Now that you know what is your BMI, you might be wondering what can you do if it's not within the values of healthy BMI for men.
 The answer can be very complicated depending on your individual situation, but we will try to give you some advice and point to certain places where you can get the necessary information.

 The first and most important thing you gotta ask yourself is whether or not you healthy, regarless of your weight.
 For example, if you <portal cid=379>smoke several packages of cigarettes</portal>, your first priority should be to <portal cid=378>quit smoking</portal>, since that is very likely they biggest risk factor you are dealing with.
 If you are no convinced you can check our calculator on <portal cid=861>what percentage of smokers get lung cancer</portal> and the one showing the effects on your health if you <portal cid=857>quit smoking now</portal>.